pasqal-io/horqrux/docs/dqc.md

 # Fitting a partial differential equation using DifferentiableQuantumCircuit

-Finally, we show how a Differentiable Quantum Circuit (DQC)[^2] can be implemented in `horqrux` and solve a partial differential equation.
+We show how a Differentiable Quantum Circuit (DQC)[^2] can be implemented in `horqrux` and solve a partial differential equation.
+To do so, we define a `QuantumPDESolver` class inheriting from the `QuantumCircuit` class.

 ```python exec="on" source="material-block" html="1"
 from __future__ import annotations